mollie/orocommerce/README.md

 - Apple Pay

 ## Configuration, FAQ and Troubleshooting  ##
-If you experience problems with the extension installation, setup or whenever you need more information about how to setup the Mollie Payment extension in OROCommerce® 4.x, please see our [WIKI Page](https://<oro>/wiki) or send an e-mail to [info@mollie.com](mailto:info@mollie.com) with an exact description of the problem.
+If you experience problems with the extension installation, setup or whenever you need more information about how to setup the Mollie Payment extension in OROCommerce® 4.x, please send an e-mail to [info@mollie.com](mailto:info@mollie.com) with an exact description of the problem.

 ## License ##